pc-cp/MSVQ/README.md

 # MSVQ: Self-Supervised Learning with Multiple Sample Views and Queues

-This is an anonymous submission PyTorch implementation of MSVQ proposed by our paper [MSVQ: Self-Supervised Learning by Multiple Sample Views and Queues]
+This is an anonymous submission PyTorch implementation of MSVQ proposed by our paper [MSVQ: Self-Supervised Learning with Multiple Sample Views and Queues]

 > ![figure1](./figures/msvq.png "MSVQ_overview")
 >